plurid/plurid/notes/Use.md

 or

-instead of accurate numbers resolving to pixel values, the value of `position` can be set to dynamically adjust, e.g. `position="screen, -350, 450, 0, 50, 0, 1"`, where `screen` will resolve to the current value of the viewing window in pixels.
+instead of crisp numbers resolving to pixel values, the value of `position` can be set to dynamically adjust, e.g. `position="screen, -350, 450, 0, 50, 0, 1"`, where `screen` will resolve to the current value of the viewing window in pixels.

 Additionally, position can receive a short-hand value, e.g. `position="touchleft, 30"`, indicating that the `<plurid-page>` will be positioned to the left of the previous `<plurid-page>`, in the document order, touching its left margin (with the right margin) and rotated at 30 degrees on the Y axis.
 The options are `left`, `right`, `touchleft`, and `touchright`